 [Courtesy of World Coffee Events]

 Busan said in a statement that the 2024 World Barista Championship (WBC) will be held on May 1, 2024.
 The four-day event that took place annually in Europe is being held in Asia for the first time.
 During the competition, the 2024 World of Coffee (WOC), an event designed to showcase global coffee extract suppliers, coffee-related educational programs, and seminars will also happen.
-Busan said more than 11,000 officials in the coffee industry from some 120 countries will take place in the two events.
+Busan said more than 11,000 officials in the coffee industry from some 120 countries will take part in the two events.

 The events will be organized by Exporum, an international exhibition operator that partnered with the Specialty Coffee Association (SCA), a global coffee community of baristas and coffee experts.
 The SCA is a nonprofit organization that issues international barista certificates.
-The organization signed an agreement with Busan in November 2022 to build big data of green, unroasted coffee beans that baristas can access to choose the most ideal type of coffee for their shops.
+The organization signed an agreement with Busan in November 2022 to build big data of green, unroasted coffee beans that baristas can access to choose the ideal type of coffee for their shops.

 Data released by the Korea Customs Service showed that South Korea imported about $1.3 billion worth of coffee beans in 2022, up 42.4 percent from a year ago.
 The country's imports of coffee beans skyrocketed to $920 million in 2021 from $660 million in 2019.
 In 2022, Brazil was the largest exporter, followed by Vietnam, and Columbia.